Zuehlke/machines-code-people/advanced-contribution-topics.md

 ## Table of Contents

 The Table Of Contents is in the `/SUMMARY.md` file.
-Feel free to adjust it, otherwise a Lead Author will do this for you.
+The Lead Authors will take care of this.

 ## Pictures